tkoyama010/mayavi-doc-translations/README.md

    + tx pull -l ja,de
    ```

-2. update po files
+2. Update PO files

 3. commit them

-4. add new project on Read The Docs like:
+4. add a new project on Read The Docs like:

    https://readthedocs.org/projects/mayavi-ja/